Trash and recycling schedule for City of Pittsfield - NewsBreak

-PITTSFIELD, Mass.
-(NEWS10) — On Wednesday, the City of Pittsfield announced changes to the trash and recycling schedule for the remainder of the week.
+PITTSFIELD, Mass. ( NEWS10 ) — On Wednesday, the City of Pittsfield announced changes to the trash and recycling schedule for the remainder of the week.
 The normal schedule is expected to resume next week.
+Get all of the latest news, weather, sports, and entertainment delivered right to your inbox!

 Collection days are: